spirpinias/alignment/README.md

-This is a simple nextflow pipeline in DSL2 for education purposes.
+This is a simple nextflow pipeline for education purposes.